-- Propco, with the consent of the Propco Lenders, agreed to further reduce rent to • a "break-even" level for SCI and its estate.
-The rent payable in cash to Propco shall be reduced for May 2010 and each month thereafter until the effective date of a Consensual Plan, as defined in the Second Compromise Amendment, (subject to earlier termination if the Master Lease is rejected by SCI) from approximately \$21,449,000 per month under the Master Lease to an amount equal to EBITDAR4 for the Leased Hotels in the prior calendar month minus (i) actual capital expenditures not paid from the "FF&E Reserve Accounts," (ii) certain out of pocket operating expenses of the Leased Hotels (defined as "Owner's Expenses") to the extent not already deducted in the computation of EBITDAR, and (iii) rent due under the Boulder Station ground lease (as so calculated, the "Reduced Rent").
+- Propco, with the consent of the Propco Lenders, agreed to further reduce rent to a "break-even" level for SCI and its estate.
+The rent payable in cash to Propco shall be reduced for May 2010 and each month thereafter until the effective date of a Consensual Plan, as defined in the Second Compromise Amendment, (subject to earlier termination if the Master Lease is rejected by SCI) from approximately \$21,449,000 per month under the Master Lease to an amount equal to EBITDAR for the Leased Hotels in the prior calendar month minus (i) actual capital expenditures not paid from the "FF&E Reserve Accounts," (ii) certain out of pocket operating expenses of the Leased Hotels (defined as "Owner's Expenses") to the extent not already deducted in the computation of EBITDAR, and (iii) rent due under the Boulder Station ground lease (as so calculated, the "Reduced Rent").
 The 120% of adequate protection floor included in the Prior MLCA has been removed.
-Under the new calculation, Reduced Rent cannot exceed EBITDAR for the Leased Hotels.
-The Debtors estimate that Reduced Rent under the Second Compromise Amendment will be approximately \$ 1,533,000 less per month than if rent were being calculated under the First Compromise Agreement (and approximately \$7,780,000 less per month than if rent were being calculated under the Master Lease itself). - The Deferred Rent (defined above) will be either (a) paid in cash on an administrative basis if the Master Lease is ultimately assumed by SCI, or (b) added to the prepetition rejection damages claim if the Master Lease is ultimately rejected by SCI. - Prior to initiation of transition, SCI will continue to perform all of its other obligations under the Master Lease, with SCI's obligation to pay the Reduced Rent under the Compromise Amendment constituting an administrative claim against SCI, payable in accordance with the terms of the Second Compromise Amendment. - Upon rejection of the Master Lease, Propco will hold an allowed, partially secured prepetition claim against SCI for rejection damages equal to the amount of Deferred Rent plus the amount of Propco's statutory lease rejection claim, subject to determination. - SCI and the Operating Subsidiaries have agreed to provide the following transition services after the occurrence of a Transition Event (as defined in the Second Compromise Amendment): - O SCI and the Operating Subsidiaries shall assist the Mortgage Lenders (and any designated replacement manager) with licensing by applicable gaming authorities by providing information requested by gaming authorities, among other things. - O SCI and the Operating Subsidiaries shall continue to operate the Leased Hotels under their own gaming licenses on an expense reimbursement and fee-for-service basis for a period of up to 270 days post-rejection.
-During this period, the Leased Hotels will be operated as if no rejection
+Under the new calculation.
+Reduced Rent cannot exceed EBITDAR for the Leased Hotels.
+The Debtors estimate that Reduced Rent under the Second Compromise Amendment will be approximately \$ 1,533,000 less per month than if rent were being calculated under the First Compromise Agreement. - The Deferred Rent (defined above) will be either (a) paid in cash on an administrative basis if the Master Lease is ultimately assumed by SCI, or (b) added to the prepetition rejection damages claim if the Master Lease is ultimately rejected by SCI. - Prior to initiation of transition, SCI will continue to perform all of its other obligations under the Master Lease, with SCI's obligation to pay the Reduced

-4 "EBITDAR" means Earnings (or Net Income) Before Interest, Taxes, Depreciation, Amortization and Rent.
+EBITDAR" means Earnings (or Net Income) Before Interest, Taxes, Depreciation, Amortization and Rent.